dnsimple/dnsimple-support/content/articles/secondary-dns.markdown

 ---

 <warning>
   You cannot set up Secondary DNS if you have [DNSSEC](/articles/dnssec) enabled, as they will not work in conjunction.
-Please ensure that you are not currently using DNSSEC, or have this feature disabled before using Secondary DNS.
+Please ensure that you are not currently using DNSSEC, or disable DNSSEC before using Secondary DNS.
+You can read more about why [here](/articles/dnssec-and-secondary-dns).
 </warning>

 ## Getting started